rchrd2/ApacheMusic/readme.txt

 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-Mupach (Music Apache) is framework for serving music using apache mod_autoindex
+Mupach (Music Apache) is a framework for serving music using apache mod_autoindex

 See example: http://dev.rchrd.net/example/mupach/